 \subsection{Adapting to the Browser Runtime}

-Unlike most LLM inference engines that are either C++ or Python-based, WebLLM is implemented in JavaScript.
-This non-conventional LLM runtime environment requires WebLLM to adapt to the technologies offered in browsers to ensure high performance.
+Unlike most LLM inference engines, which are either C++- or Python-based, WebLLM is implemented in JavaScript.
+This unconventional LLM runtime environment requires WebLLM to adapt to the technologies offered in browsers to ensure high performance.

-\paragraph{Web workers} LLM workloads are computationally heavy and could block the UI if run on the main thread.
+LLM workloads are computationally heavy and can block the UI if run on the main thread.
 In JavaScript, web workers are used to separate heavy computation into background threads for a smooth UI.
-Therefore, WebLLM leverages web workers by having two engines: a lightweight frontend engine \texttt{ServiceWorkerMLCEngine} that is exposed to the web application, and a backend engine \texttt{MLCEngine} in the worker thread that actually computes the LLM workload (Figure~\ref{fig:overview}).
-The two engines communicate via message-passing, and the messages are simply OpenAI requests and responses.
+Thus, WebLLM leverages web workers by using two engines: a lightweight frontend engine \texttt{ServiceWorkerMLCEngine} that is exposed to the web application, and a backend engine \texttt{MLCEngine} in the worker thread that actually computes the LLM workload (Figure~\ref{fig:overview}).
+The two engines communicate via message-passing, and the messages are simply OpenAI-style requests and responses.

-\paragraph{WebGPU} LLM inference requires GPU acceleration.
-WebGPU is a JavaScript API that allows web applications to leverage the device's GPU in the browser (\cite{kenwright2022webgpu}).
-WebGPU is also backend-agnostic: the same WebGPU kernel can run on devices with different GPU vendors, such as Apple laptops with M chips and laptops with NVIDIA GPUs.
+Performant LLM inference requires GPU acceleration.
+WebGPU is a JavaScript API that allows web applications to leverage the native device's GPU in the browser (\cite{kenwright2022webgpu}).
+WebGPU is backend-agnostic: the same WebGPU kernel can run on devices with different GPU vendors, such as Apple laptops with M chips and laptops with NVIDIA GPUs.
 Therefore, WebLLM leverages WebGPU for any workload in LLM inference that requires GPU.
 We discuss in detail how such kernels are generated in \S\ref{sec:gpu}.

-\paragraph{WebAssembly} Having WebGPU is not enough, as LLM inference also requires non-trivial computation on the CPU.
-WebAssembly (WASM) is a portable low-level bytecode that can be compiled from C++ code and run in JavaScript runtime with near-native performance (\cite{haas2017bringing}).
-Therefore, instead of re-implementing CPU workload in JavaScript, WebLLM leverages Emscripten (\cite{zakai2011emscripten}) to compile high-performance subsystems written in C++ into WebAssembly for various CPU workloads in LLM inference, including a grammar engine for structured generation (\cite{dong2024xgrammar}), sequence management in the paged KV cache (\cite{mlc-llm}), and tensor manipulation for launching kernels (\cite{chen2018tvm}).
+Using WebGPU is not enough since LLM inference requires non-trivial computation on the CPU.
+WebAssembly (WASM) is a portable low-level bytecode that can be compiled from C++ code and run in a JavaScript runtime with near-native performance (\cite{haas2017bringing}).
+Thus, instead of re-implementing CPU workload in JavaScript, WebLLM leverages Emscripten (\cite{zakai2011emscripten}) to compile high-performance subsystems written in C++ into WebAssembly for various CPU workloads in LLM inference, including a grammar engine for structured generation (\cite{dong2024xgrammar}), sequence management in the paged KV-cache (\cite{mlc-llm}), and tensor manipulation for launching kernels (\cite{chen2018tvm}).
 This enables C++ code reuse for WebLLM without sacrificing performance.